ghaiklor/icecast-parser/README.md

 You can subscribe to 4 events - `error`, `empty`, `metadata`, `stream`.

 - `error` event triggers when connection to radio station was refused, rejected or timed out;
-- `empty` event triggers when connection was established successful, but radio station returns empty metadata;
+- `empty` event triggers when connection was established successful, but radio station doesn't return metaint byte in response headers;
 - `metadata` event triggers when connection was established successful and metadata is parsed successful;
 - `stream` event triggers when response from radio station returned and successfully piped to Transform stream.